lukasfalk/Notes/LCD2/4. Linear Control System Design/Full-state Feedback.md

 Full-state feedback is a controller design regarding pole placements.
+This is also known as the eigenstructure assignment.
 ## Pole placement or LQR?
 ### Full-state feedback
 Pick full-state feedback if: